Felix-Quehl/Cpp-Coding-Challenge/README.md

 ## How to Run

-*Notice: I am developed this on linux/ubuntu, in theory the code should run fine on windows but I have not checked that.
+*Notice: I have developed this on linux/ubuntu, in theory the code should run fine on windows but I have not checked that.
 What probably need to be changed slightly are some path in the Makefile.*

 **compile a clean and run the tests**